 The financial statements are prepared on the going concern basis.
-In adopting the going concern basis, the directors consider that MDDUS, both as the Group and as the Parent company, has sufficient assets to continue in operation for a period of at least 12 months from the approval of the financial statements.
+In adopting the going concern basis, the directors consider that MDDUS, both as the Group and as the Parent Company, has sufficient assets to continue in operation for a period of at least 12 months from the approval of the financial statements.

-The current economic landscape and investment market volatility were explicitly considered by the Board in coming to this conclusion and in making the preceding
+The current economic landscape and investment market volatility were explicitly considered by the Board in coming to this conclusion and in making the preceding viability statement.

-Table 5 Streamlined Energy and Carbon Reportingdisclosure

-Reporting year Current Reporting Year 1 January - 31 December 2024 Previous Reporting Year 1 January - 31 December 2023 Location UK Emissions from the combustion of fuel and operation of facilities (Scope 1) (tCO2e) 0 0 Emissions from purchase of electricity (Scope 2, location- based) (tCO2e) 25 25 Emissions from fuel and energy related activities and business travel in employee- owned vehicles (Scope 3) (tCO2e) 14 11 Total gross emissions based on the above (tCO2e) 39 36 Energy consumption used to calculate Scope 1 emissions (kWh) 0 0 Energy consumed to determine our Scope 2 emissions (kWh) 120,469 120,488 Energy consumption used to calculate Scope 3 emissions (kWh) 56,180 45,474 Total energy consumption based on above (kWh) 176,649 165,962 Intensity ratio: tCO2e (gross Scope 1, 2 + 3) per FTE 0.18 0.18 viability statement.
 The Board considered the potential impact of a range of scenarios and the effect on MDDUS' solvency and liquidity of lower revenue, investment losses and increased outgoings during 2024.
-The Board also considered the impact of these scenarios on the financial position of MDDUS over the period to 31 December 2026 and the output of a reverse stress test to determine the conditions that would cause MDDUS to become insolvent.
+The Board also considered the impact of these scenarios on the financial position of MDDUS over the period to 31 December 2027 and the output of a reverse stress test to determine the conditions that would cause MDDUS to become insolvent.